amazon-braket/amazon-braket-examples/README.md

 - [**Simulating quantum programs on GPUs**](examples/nvidia_cuda_q/1_simulation_with_GPUs.ipynb)

-  This tutorial shows you how to perform simulations with CUDA-Q GPU backend in GPU instances with Braket Jobs.
+  This tutorial shows you how to perform simulations with CUDA-Q GPU simulators on Amazon-managed GPU instances using Braket Hybrid Jobs.

 - [**Parallel simulations on multiple GPUs**](examples/nvidia_cuda_q/2_parallel_simulations.ipynb)